Hesham1707/devops-task-hmaher/README.md

 ## Ansible/Terraform branch
 Another branch was added that automates most of the work using Terraform and Ansible
-Playbook exists that runs on existing on newly created environments through terrafrom (new ec2's ip is automatically added to ansible inventory)
+Playbook exists that runs on existing on newly created environments through terraform (new ec2's ip is automatically added to ansible inventory)
 You can also run the playbook on any existing environment by adjusting the inventory file
-Adjust the inventory file if needed, cd into terrafrom/ec2-instance-terraform and run
+Adjust the inventory file if needed, cd into terraform/ec2-instance-terraform and run
 ```
 ansible-playbook init.yml -i inventory.yaml --ask-vault-pass
 ```
-Terrafrom automates provisioning the enviroment creating 2 ec2 instances (Vois_task_ansible1 and Vois_task_ansible2) it and an s3 bucket called *test-hyasser-s3-terraform*
+Terraform automates provisioning the environment creating 2 ec2 instances (Vois_task_ansible1 and Vois_task_ansible2) it and an s3 bucket called *test-hyasser-s3-terraform*
-Simply cd to the terrafrom/ec2-instance-terraform and run
+Simply cd to the terraform/ec2-instance-terraform and run
 ```
 terraform init
 terraform apply -var-file="secret.tfvars"